aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Gotchas

-- [ ] After inserting seeds into tables, if you have issues on the first supsequent insert, you have likely hit a Heroku/Postgres sequence issue.
+- [ ] After inserting seeds into tables, if you have issues on the first subsequent insert, you have likely hit a Heroku/Postgres sequence issue.
 You can prevent this in future by reseting all sequences after seeding.
-To do this, add [this seed file](./resources/z_reset_sequences.js) as the LAST seed in your seeds folder.
+To do this, add [this seed file](./resources/z_resetSequences.js) as the LAST seed in your seeds folder.